Exact orbifold fillings of contact manifolds: Restrictions of singularities

 \section{Restrictions of singularities}

 In this section we prove \Cref{thm:sphere_have_smooth_fillings}--\ref{thm:unique}.
-In view of \Cref{prop:restriction}, in order to obtain restrictions of singularities for all possible exact orbifold fillings, we need to find integer $N$ that is in the image of $\eta$ or $\eta_{S^1}$ for \emph{any} exact orbifold fillings.
+In view of \Cref{prop:restriction}, in order to obtain restrictions of singularities for all possible exact orbifold fillings, we need to find an integer $N$ that is in the image of $\eta$ or $\eta_{S^1}$ for \emph{any} exact orbifold filling.